iPlan Simulation Workshops

 Attitudes, preferences, and strategies used by participants in the iPlan workshops will help us produce more detailed maps of the region (like these, from a scenario planning exercise in North Carolina) that can help the general public choose from among compelling alternative futures.

-The workshop is designed to promote conversations among participants about the future of our region, development strategies that can be used, how to balance the needs of different interests, etc. The dialogue and data collected from game play provide our staff with input we will use to create draft development scenarios.
+The workshop was designed to promote conversations among participants about the future of our region, development strategies that can be used, how to balance the needs of different interests, etc. The dialogue and data collected from game play provide our staff with input we will use to create draft development scenarios.
 Those regional scenarios will then be the subject of broader community input and will ultimately be the basis of a new regional plan.
 Participation in the workshops will give Regional Planning Commission staff valuable data about:

 - Who workshop participants were and how they approached the “Regional Challenges” presented by the game,